yukatapangolin/tothewonder/README.md

 Depending on which database you want to access you can use one of the following functions to start a session:

-`session_ucd99` - [Underlying Cause of Death,
+`session_ucd99()` - [Underlying Cause of Death,
 1999-2020](https://wonder.cdc.gov/ucd-icd10.html)

-`session_mcd_provisional` - [Provisional Mortality Statistics, 2018
+`session_mcd_provisional()` - [Provisional Mortality Statistics, 2018
 through Last Month](https://wonder.cdc.gov/mcd-icd10-provisional.html)

-`session_mcd_final18` - [Multiple Cause of Death, 2018-2021, Single
+`session_mcd_final18()` - [Multiple Cause of Death, 2018-2021, Single
 Race](https://wonder.cdc.gov/mcd-icd10-expanded.html)

+After agreeing to abide by the data use restrictions the functions will return a string with the CDC WONDER session URL.

-Note that it’s possible this package violates the terms of use of the CDC WONDER website since they have a [public API](https://wonder.cdc.gov/wonder/help/WONDER-API.html) that’s restricted to only return data at the national level and this package allows you retrieve sub-national data, but the [web application](https://wonder.cdc.gov) already lets you retrieve sub-national and it’s probably no big deal to use this package
+Note that it’s possible this package violates the terms of use of the CDC WONDER website since they have a [public API](https://wonder.cdc.gov/wonder/help/WONDER-API.html) that’s restricted to only return data at the national level and `tothewonder` allows you retrieve sub-national data, but the [web application](https://wonder.cdc.gov) already lets you retrieve sub-national and it’s probably no big deal to use this package